-Our Pregnancy Pathway Program assists moms during and after pregnancy to ensure they have a full term baby and mom stays healthy.
-It helps in many ways especially through education and addressing the needs of the expectant moms.
+Our Maternal & Child Health Care Coordination assists moms during and after pregnancy to ensure they have a full-term baby and that mom stays healthy.
+It helps in many ways, especially through education and addressing the needs of the expectant moms.

-Our Diabetes Care Coordination Pathway will send a community health worker directly to an individual’s front door.
+Our Adult Health Care Coordination sends a community health worker directly to an individual’s front door.
 We assist clients in taking away the barriers that would otherwise prevent individuals from getting routine care and managing their condition.

 Our mission & vision